 - Unequal power dynamics: refers to a power dynamic that favors one or more parties to the detriment of another(s).

 - The hierarchy of credibility: is something I have written about before here.
 In summary, a hierarchy of credibility is a general attitude where the say, input and opinions of people who have the most knowledge or power is directly valued over another person or group of people.
-Example: the poly investigator that feels they understand a great deal about polyamory engaging with a person ‘new to poly’ is the superordinate party and benefits from the hierarchy of credibility while the new arrival to poly is the subordinate party.
+Example: the polyamorous investigator that feels they understand a great deal about polyamory who is engaging with a person ‘new to polyamory’ is the superordinate party and benefits from the hierarchy of credibility while the new arrival to polyamory is the subordinate party.
 Example: the doctors and administrating powers in a mental institution are the superordinate party that benefits from the hierarchy of credibility over the experiences of their patients, the subordinate party.

 “The bottom rungs of the ladder are (1) Manipulation and (2) Therapy.
 These two rungs describe levels of “non-participation” that have been contrived by some to substitute for genuine participation.
 Their real objective is not to enable people to participate in planning or conducting programs, but to enable powerholders to “educate” or “cure” the participants.
 Rungs 3 and 4 progress to levels of “tokenism” that allow the have-nots to hear and to have a voice: (3) Informing and (4) Consultation.
 When they are proffered by powerholders as the total extent of participation, citizens may indeed hear and be heard.
 But under these conditions they lack the power to insure that their views will be heeded by the powerful.
 When participation is restricted to these levels, there is no follow-through, no “muscle,” hence no assurance of changing the status quo.
 Rung (5) Placation is simply a higher level tokenism because the ground rules allow have-nots to advise, but retain for the powerholders the continued right to decide.